Skip to content

 ✅ Limit nesting depth to 3-4 levels

-✅ Use consistent spacing with theme tokens
+✅ Use consistent spacing with style tokens

 ❌ Don’t nest the same layout type excessively